-A series of tables having rows and columns that store information that is retrieved or used as and when required are termed as data.
+A series of tables with rows and columns that store information retrieved or used as and when required are termed data.
 The data stored in the rows and columns is determined by the keys used in the table.

-A primary key constraint in a table is used to identify the rows of the table uniquely.
+A table’s primary key constraint uniquely identifies the table’s rows.
 In any data table, there is only one primary key.
-It does not take null values, also it does not allow duplicate keys.
+It does not take null values.
+Also, it does not allow duplicate keys.

 A unique key of a table confirms that the data in each row and column is unique and not repeated.
-In the table, there are more than one unique key.
+In the table, there is more than one unique key.

 Comparison Table